Tuesday, May 12, 2026

 Reference

-[1] From "In The Beginning", Tracing The Gospel Story In Genesis, Copyright @ 2009 by Robert M. Solomon, Chapter 2, "A Garden and a Marriage (Genesis 2:4-25)", Question 2, "How do married couples practise 'leaving and cleaving'", Page 16.
+[1] From "In The Beginning", Tracing The Gospel Story In Genesis, Copyright @ 2009 by Robert M. Solomon, Chapter 2, "A Garden and a Marriage (Genesis 2:4-25)", Question 3, "How do Christians practise 'leaving' the world and 'cleaving' to God", Page 16.

 Links